Cronulla railway station

-Cronulla railway station is the heritage-listed terminus railway station on the Cronulla line in Cronulla in the Sutherland Shire local government area of New South Wales, Australia.
+Cronulla railway station is a heritage-listed suburban railway station and the terminus of the Cronulla line, serving the Sydney suburb of Cronulla.
 It was designed and built by the NSW Department of Railways during 1939.
 It is also known as Cronulla Railway Station group.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

-The station serves the Sydney suburb of Cronulla via Sydney Trains' T4 line services.
+The station is served by Sydney Trains T4 Eastern Suburbs & Illawarra Line services.
 The station is unusual in that the two platforms are situated end to end, rather than side by side, making it the second longest rail platform in New South Wales, after Albury.

 History

 Thomas Holt (1811–88) owned most of the land that stretched from Sutherland to Cronulla in the 1860s.
 Holt built Sutherland House on the foreshore of Gwawley Bay in 1818, on the eastern side of Sylvania.
 After the Illawarra railway line was built to Sutherland in 1885, the area became popular for picnics and swimming.
 Many regulars rented beach houses at Cronulla every year for holidays.
 The Cronulla area was subdivided in 1895 and land was offered for sale at A£10 per acre.
 In 1899, the government named the area Gunnamatta, which means "sandy hills".
 The municipality of Sutherland Shire was proclaimed on 15 March 1906, and the Post Office reopened in 1907.
 On 26 February 1908 it was officially changed to Cronulla and Gunnamatta was used for the name of the bay, on the western side.
 The first public school opened in 1910.
 In 1908, the NSW Government had approved construction of a steam tram route from Sutherland to Cronulla, with construction completed and steam trams operating along the route from 12 June 1911.
 The area remained mostly semi rural in the inter-war period.
 After World War II there was a large population increase and the area was suburbanised from the 1950s, with many of the guest houses being replaced by high rise flats.

 The Sutherland-Cronulla line was constructed from 1936 and completed in 1939, under the NSW premiership of the conservative Sir Bertram Stevens.
 In 1936 the NSW Parliament authorised expenditure of A£300,000 to construct the Sutherland to Cronulla railway line, with the men employed to receive award wages "in pursuance of the Cabinet's policy of replacing unemployment relief works by works that will provide a better return for the expenditure of public money, and at the same time create improved conditions of employment."
 A federal loan for "state works" including "speeding up of the construction of the Sutherland-Cronulla line" was granted to the NSW government in November 1938.
 The Cronulla line replaced the steam tramway.
 A single track railway line replaced the tram service, opening on 16 December 1939.